sip3io/sip3-ansible/playbooks/trial/README.md

 ## 2. SIP3 captain (captain.yml)

 After you will finish with SIP3 backend components it's time to deploy SIP3 captain.
 SIP3 captain is responsible for capturing and filtering raw SIP traffic.
-You can use it as an agent (just deploy it on the node with SIP traffic) or as a folder listener (deploy captain separatly and make it listen to the `.pcap` files folder).
+Use SIP3 Captain as an agent - just deploy it on the node with SIP traffic.

 Configuration is a bit more complicated, but still simple enough.
 Check it here: [`roles/sip3-captain/templates/application.yml.j2`](https://github.com/sip3io/sip3-ansible/blob/master/roles/sip3-captain/templates/application.yml.j2)